 The Signature Service MUST NOT generate the requested signature unless it can obtain attribute values from an authoritative source for all requested attributes that is marked as “required”.
 The Signature service SHOULD attempt to provide all “requested” attributes.

-The Signing Service MAY use an authority as complementary source to obtain requested attribute values, as long as the identity assertion provided by the specified identity provider is sufficient to uniquely identify the signer.
+The Signing Service MAY use an Attribute Authority as complementary source to obtain requested attribute values, as long as the identity assertion provided by the specified Identity Provider is sufficient to uniquely identify the signer.
 The Sign Requester MAY provide one or more SAML EntityID identifiers of Attribute Authorities in <AttributeAuthority> elements, which could be used to obtain an attribute value for the requested attribute.

 It is left to local policy of the Signature Service whether it accepts any DefaultValue attribute value for any requested attributes as being provided by an authoritative source.
-If a DefaultValue is accepted as authoritative, it MUST NOT conflict with any attributes received by the specified identity provider or attribute authority when authenticating the signer.
-If the requested attribute is provided by the identity provider or any attribute authority used by the Signing Service, then these values MUST be used over the DefaultValue.
+If a DefaultValue is accepted as authoritative, it MUST NOT conflict with any attributes received by the specified Identity Provider or Attribute Authority when authenticating the signer.
+If the requested attribute is provided by the Identity Provider or any Attribute Authority used by the Signing Service, then these values MUST be used over the DefaultValue.

 Sign Responses